Artboard 16Google Sheets iconSwift icon

 glyphhanger --subset=roboto.woff2 --format=woff2 --US_ASCII

 Luckily, Glyphhanger has a solution for this case, too.
-Use the --whitelist argument to use the ASCII character set and additional glyphs you care about.
+Use the --whitelist

-# include custom characters
+# include ASCII and custom characters

 glyphhanger --subset=roboto.woff2 --format=woff2 --US_ASCII --whitelist=…“”

-# print used codepoints
+# print all used codepoints

 glyphhanger https://stefanjudis.com --string